jucacrispim/tupi/README.rst

 Tupi - A simple http server
 ============================

+Tupi is a very simple http server.
+Its main purpose is to provide an easy way to serve files from a directory.

 Build & install
 ---------------

-Tupi is written in go so you need the go compiler installed.
-With it installed clone the code:
+Tupi is written in go so you need the go compiler installed & runtime.
+With those installed clone the code:

 .. code-block:: sh